near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 # Criteria

-There are a number criteria which have been used to evaluate a Wasm runtime for use in a NEAR validator.
-Some of the criteria are already listed in the [FAQ] document and here we take a more thorough look.
+A number criteria have been used to evaluate a Wasm runtime for use in the implementation of the NEAR protocol.
+Some of the criteria are already listed in the [FAQ] document and this document gives a more thorough look.
 Listed roughly in the order of importance:

 * security – how well does the runtime deal with untrusted input;
 * correctness – does the runtime do what it claims to do;